CompuTec/computec-docs/docs/wms/releases/download.md

 ## CompuTec Gateway Manager

-To download the latest version of CompuTec Gateway Manager, click [here](/docs/labels/releases/download/#computec-gateway-manager).
+To download the latest version of CompuTec Gateway Manager, click [this link](/docs/labels/releases/download/#computec-gateway-manager).

 ---